valencydickson/Todo-App-php/README.md

 It is a simple Todo App.

-Users should be able to:
+User can be able to:

 - Add new todos to the list
 - Mark todos as complete